April 16, 2020

 Disposing of a carcass can seem like a real hassle, particularly if it’s something small like a duck, quail, Cornish game hen, or chicken.
 Why not just throw those bones down the garbage disposal and let it take care of them?
 Simple: your disposal may not have the power needed to actually grind them up.
 The bone may get caught between the gears in your disposal and prevent them from turning, causing power to backfeed into the motor and resulting in damage to your disposal.
 This can cause motor blowouts, speed controller blowouts, and other types of damage that can’t be repaired.

 Got a drain problem?
 Backed up garbage disposal?
 Broken system?
-Call EnviroSafe Plumbing, Heating, Air Conditioning, Water Treatment at (856) 878-2806 now to schedule a repair appointment.
+Call EnviroSafe Plumbing, Heating, Air Conditioning, Water Treatment at (856) 208-5108 now or contact us online to schedule a repair appointment.